Gillian Sorensen

-Gillian Sorensen is the former United Nations assistant secretary-general for external relations.
-Sorensen currently works with groups and organizations committed to peace, justice, development, refugees, and human rights.
-She recently addressed the National Model United Nations (NMUN) (March 2018), attended by students from over 130 countries.
+Gillian Sorensen is a former United Nations assistant secretary-general for external relations who works with groups and organizations committed to peace, justice, development, refugees, and human rights.
+In 2018 she addressed the National Model United Nations (NMUN), attended by students from over 130 countries.

-Sorensen currently serves as a member of the board of the International Rescue Committee and as a member of the Council on Foreign Relations.
+Sorensen serves as a member of the board of the International Rescue Committee and as a member of the Council on Foreign Relations.